nfroze/nfroze/README.md

 **Former Police Constable turned DevSecOps Engineer**, combining a background in criminology and law with hands-on experience in cybersecurity, cloud infrastructure, and secure software delivery.

+---

+## 🚀 What Drives Me

+Security is more than just a layer — it's a mindset.
+I bring real-world discipline, technical curiosity, and a commitment to protecting systems just as I once protected people.

-I’m passionate about building and securing systems the right way — from CI/CD pipelines to cloud deployments — and I believe in shift-left security, automation, and continuous learning to stay ahead of modern threats.
+I'm passionate about building and securing systems the right way — from CI/CD pipelines to cloud deployments — and I believe in shift-left security, automation, and continuous learning to stay ahead of modern threats.

 ---